cagehao/URL_shortener_API/README.md

 # URL_shortener_API
 > Using Flask, MongoDB and python build a backend URL shortener API
 # Basic Function:
-(1)Given any URL input via POST to <the address>/urlshorten with set body form-data :
+(1)Given any URL input via POST to localhost/urlshorten with set body form-data :
  KEY=url and VALUE = https://a.very-long.url/need_to_be_shorten_532sdwasdfads1(the URL)
  API can return a JSON with the following properties: